Bilingual Scholarships for Mental Health Workforce Diversity

 The Hogg Foundation introduced the Bilingual Scholarships for Mental Health Workforce Diversity in 2008 to increase cultural and linguistic diversity in the Texas mental health workforce.
 The statewide program was the first of its kind in Texas.
 The foundation committed up to $1 million over three years to fund full-tuition scholarships for Spanish-speaking graduate social work students at 12 Texas universities accredited by the Council on Social Work Education.
 So far, 109 students have received the scholarships.

-Dr. Cheryl Sawyer of the University of Houston-Clear Lake is evaluating the implementation and outcomes of the program.
-The evaluation involves collecting information from staff and faculty involved with the programs, as well as from current and former students who received the scholarship.
-Evaluation goals include the following:
+Dr. Cheryl Sawyer of the University of Houston-Clear Lake has evaluated the implementation and outcomes of the program.
+The evaluation involved collecting information from staff and faculty involved with the programs, as well as from current and former students who received the scholarship.
+Evaluation goals included the following:

 - Capturing lessons learned about the recruitment and selection process at each school from faculty, staff and students